 Although the diversity essay is a common admissions requirement at many colleges, most schools do not specifically refer to this essay as a diversity essay.
 At some schools the diversity essay is simply your personal statement, whereas at others it's a supplemental essay or short answer.

 It's also important to note that the diversity essay is not limited to undergraduate programs.
-Many graduate programs, too, require diversity essays from applicants.
+Many graduate programs also require diversity essays from applicants.
 So if you're planning to eventually apply to graduate school, be aware that you might have to write yet another diversity statement!

 Diversity Essay Sample Prompts From Colleges